Joint calibration to SPX and VIX options with signature-based models: Expected signature of polynomial diffusion

-\begin{lemma} Let $(Y_t)_{t\geq 0}$ be the polynomial process given by \eqref{eqn2} and let $\b$ and $\a$ as in Lemma~\ref{lem:lem2}.
-The truncated signature $( \Y_t^n)_{t\geq0}$ is a polynomial process in the sense of Definition~\ref{def1} and for each $|I|\leq n$ it holds that
+\begin{lemma} Let $(Y_t)_{t\geq 0}$ be the polynomial diffusion given by \eqref{eqn2} and let $\b$ and $\a$ as in Lemma~\ref{lem:lem2}.
+The truncated signature $( \Y_t^n)_{t\geq0}$ is a polynomial diffusion in the sense of Definition~\ref{def1} and for each $|I|\leq n$ it holds that

 where the operator $L:T((\R^d))\to T((\R^d))$ satisfies $L(T^{(n)}(\R^d))\subseteq T^{(n)}(\R^d)$ and is given by

 \end{lemma} \begin{proof} Let $\sigma_j(Y_t)$ denote the $j$-th row of $\sigma(Y_t)$.
 By definition of the signature, Stratonovich integral and by the shuffle property we can compute